vishalbirajdat/True-Contract/README.md

 - Get Rward
 - Withdraw reward

-## What is Used To make This project ?
+## What is used To make this project ?
 - solidity (smart contract)
 - Nextjs
 - Etherjs